afzl-wtu/wireguard-api/README.md

 sudo systemctl stop wg-quick@wg0

 ```
+Download Github release according to your architecture and extract it.

-Then run wireguard api binary with sudo
+Then run it with sudo

 ```